Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 ### Touchpad <i class="far fa-check-circle"></i>
 The touchpad on the T495s is **nice and large**, though the material leaves a bit to be desired.
-Unlike the higher-end X1 Carbon (which uses *glass* for its touchpad) the T495s touchpad is made of a **Mylar material** which at times can feel less fluid and even a bit sticky compared to its' glass contemporaries.
+Unlike the higher-end X1 Carbon (which uses *glass* for its touchpad) the T495s touchpad is made of a **Mylar material** which at times can feel less fluid and even a bit sticky compared to its glass contemporaries.

 ### Trackpoint <i class="far fa-check-circle"></i>